rmello4d/TheSustainableDeveloper/introduction.md

 Sorry.

-The Sustainable Developer mainly understands how personal energy is consumed and how he can benefit from it.
-That alone, can transform your personal life.
+The Sustainable Developer primarily understands how personal energy is consumed and how he can benefit from it.
+That alone, may transform your personal life.

-From a positive side, these last 25 years showed me that developers have yogi and artist capabilities to a surprising levels.
+These last 25 years showed me that developers have yogi and artist capabilities to a surprising levels.
 Let me suggest further that these capabilities can be refined to a new high level if explored under different lens.

 A real example ?